The truth will set you free

 (John 8:35-36 ESV)

 But those to whom he spoke insisted: “Check our lineage.
 We are God’s people.
 We are already free.
-We know who the sinners are, and they are not us.”
+We know who the sinners are, and they are not us.”2

 Suddenly, Jesus quit speaking in generalities.
 He pinpointed the sin he saw in their hearts.
-He said it aloud.
+He said it aloud.3

-He was not out to slam them.
-He was not out to shame them.
-Deeply loving them, deeply grieved, already preparing to lay down his life for them, Jesus said:
+He did not speak to slam them.
+He did not seek to shame them.
+Deeply loving them, deeply grieved, already preparing to lay down his life for them, Jesus cried out to wake them up:

 You are looking for a way to kill me,